WHAT IS STONE MEADOWS FARM?

 WHAT IS OUR MISSION?

-To preserve the 168-acre Stone Meadows Farm.
-To provide a better alternative to more traffic, houses, and higher taxes.
+To preserve as much of the 168-acre Stone Meadows Farm.
+To provide a better alternative to more traffic, morehouses, and higher taxes.
 To honor and preserve the legacy of the Stone Family.

 Our vision, and potential opportunities: